cjxe/cjxe/README.md

 ---

-- ✨ **Interests:** Simple, optimised, tested and well-documented systems.
+- ✨ **Interests:** Optimised, tested and well-documented systems.
 These include UI/UX, finance, and DeFi.
 - ❓ **Some of my projects are closed-source.** If you would like to see any, please let me know on [LinkedIn](https://linkedin.com/in/mahmut-baran-turkmen)

 ## Languages that I know